zanonnicola/get-a-ref/README.md

 # Get a Ref

-Build a product in 2 weeks challange!
+Build a product in 2 weeks challenge!

 ## Stack